 Technical report writing

 This programme is designed to help participants write effective technical reports.
-It’s presented by a double-act of trainers with a unique blend of the necessary skills and experience to really bring the subject to life, for lasting impact.
+It’s presented by a trainer who has a unique blend of the necessary skills and experience to really bring the subject to life, for lasting impact.

 Reports play an important part in the life of many professional people: they are a link between writer, colleagues and clients worldwide.
 Reading and writing reports occupies a considerable proportion of working time, particularly for senior staff.
 Yet many professionals (particularly those in engineering and technology) lack confidence in their report-writing skills and feel that their credibility suffers because their reports are not a fair reflection of their expertise.